aditi-bhaskar/bittle/README.md

 # bittle
-like wordle, but you guess the bit... or switch into byte mode for a challenge!
+guess the bit... or switch into byte mode for a challenge!